uport-project/veramo-website/docs/agent/cloud_agent.md

 sidebar_label: Cloud Agent
 ---

-A cloud agent is an agent that is running in your own cloud environment that you can access remotely over `REST` or `GraphQL`.
+A cloud agent is a server exposing agent OpenAPI and you can access the agent via REST using an API key.
+You can create your own cloud agent set or you can use the cli and a .yml configuration like we have in our [Heroku Cloud Agent](https://github.com/uport-project/daf-deploy-heroku).

-To deploy your own cloud agent you can follow our tutorial here.
 A cloud agent could be for an individual, an organisation or a service.
-Customising the cloud agent with your own plugins in very easy using a configuration file and the server included in the CLI.
-We also a have a cloud configuration wizard to help you.
+Depending on what you are building you could have multiple cloud agents running in your infrastructure.